Updated on April 28th, 2025

 Be Cautious About Guests

 While your student may want to invite guests to visit – whether it’s for an hour, evening, overnight, or longer – that isn’t something that should be done on a whim or without their roommate’s knowledge.
-Guests can lead to disturbances and distractions.
-Additionally, they may make it harder for the roommate to enjoy or use their space, which is never ideal.
+Guests can lead to disturbances and distractions, and they may make it harder for the roommate to enjoy or use shared areas, which is never ideal.

 Usually, simply asking if their roommate minds a guest stopping by is enough to avoid significant conflicts.
 It gives the roommate a chance to chime in, ensuring their needs are respected.